mqtt-tools/mqttwarn/README.md

  }
 ```

-or
+or the following payload will download an image from an http service.
+This must be accessible to the mqttwarn service.
 ```json
  {
     "message": "text message to post",
     "imageurl": "full http url of an image to download and include" }
 ```

-There is an example of a format method that will introduce an image url from a particular mqtt topic.

 ![pushover on iOS](assets/pushover.png)